 Every spring, you can find some of the most beautiful and unique instruments being made in the Pacific Northwest at the NW Handmade Musical Instrument Exhibit.

-Music and music-making is a huge part of life in our home, and Mr B and I both have a great appreciation for fine instruments and the people who create them.
-Last week, we took the opportunity to see some of the most beautiful instruments currently being made in our little corner of the world - at the 43rd annual NW Handmade Musical Instrument Exhibit, held on the campus of Marylhurst University in Lake Oswego, Oregon.
+Mr B and I took the opportunity to see some of the most beautiful instruments currently being made in our little corner of the world - at the 43rd annual NW Handmade Musical Instrument Exhibit, held this year (2018) on the campus of Marylhurst University in Lake Oswego, Oregon.

-The "sailing under the moon" guitar below - by Jay Dickinson [Portland Guitar Co.] - was one of my absolute favorites from the whole exhibit, and considering all of the amazing instruments on display, that's say a lot.
+The "sailing under the moon" guitar below - by Jay Dickinson (Portland Guitar Co.) - was one of my absolute favorites from the whole exhibit, and considering all of the amazing instruments on display, that's say a lot.
 The workmanship on this piece was outstanding.

 Note the inlaid Mother-of-Pearl moons progressing down the neck.
 (If you'd like to see how this guitar was made, check out these process photos on Jay's website that walk you through the entire painstaking process.)